StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   Old Old World does all this, while having no NSFW.
 (This is a Fallout game; gore is everywhere).

 # System Requirements
-> I can run the list at around 30 FPS with a cheap ass laptop that has intergreated graphics.
+> I can run the list at around 30 FPS with a cheap ass laptop that has intergrated graphics.
 Your setup can most likely run this at 60 FPS.
-I reccommend reading on [DXVK](https://performance.moddinglinked.com/falloutnv.html#DXVK) if you have a CPU that is newer than 2015.
+I recommend reading on [DXVK](https://performance.moddinglinked.com/falloutnv.html#DXVK) if you have a CPU that is newer than 2015.

 # Installation